 The race tracks could alleviate what they see as a competitive disadvantage with Indian casinos and tracks in other states by obtaining permission to install a type of video gaming device known as Instant Racing at their facilities, or by receiving financial compensation from the tribes.
 There is little chance that a breakthrough would come in time to save Bay Meadows from being torn down and redeveloped, since construction is set to begin late this year.
 But Hollywood Park could stand to benefit from any such tilt in the competitive balance.

-Bay Meadows is part of a coalition fighting the tribal compacts Californians Against Unfair Deals: No on 94, 95, 96 and 97 that includes hotel and casino workers and other tribes whose interests are
+Bay Meadows is part of a coalition fighting the tribal compacts Californians Against Unfair Deals: No on 94, 95, 96 and 97 that includes hotel and casino workers and other tribes whose interests are threatened by the deals.

 Fancher's coalition is badly outgunned by the four tribes: the Agua Caliente Band of Cahuilla Indians, the Morongo Band of Mission Indians, the Pechanga Band of Luiseno Indians and the Sycuan Band of the Kumeyaay Nation.